Yasmani Grandal Player Props: White Sox vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff ranks 22nd in the league with a collective 8.4 strikeouts per nine innings.
+- The pitching staff for the Rangers has a collective 8.4 K/9, which ranks 22nd in MLB.

-- The Rangers have a 3.81 team ERA that ranks seventh across all MLB pitching staffs.
+- The Rangers' 3.78 team ERA ranks fifth among all MLB pitching staffs.

-- Rangers pitchers combine to allow 71 home runs (one per game), the fourth-fewest in the league.
+- Rangers pitchers combine to surrender the sixth-fewest home runs in baseball (73 total, one per game).

-- Heaney makes the start for the Rangers, his 14th of the season.
-He is 4-4 with a 4.05 ERA and 70 strikeouts in 66 2/3 innings pitched.
+- Eovaldi (9-3 with a 2.59 ERA and 92 strikeouts in 93 2/3 innings pitched) goes for his 10th victory when he gets the start for the Rangers, his 15th of the season.

-- The left-hander's most recent time out came on Thursday against the Los Angeles Angels, when he threw 3 2/3 innings, surrendering one earned run while allowing five hits.
+- In his most recent outing on Friday against the Los Angeles Angels, the right-hander went seven innings, giving up three earned runs while surrendering five hits.

-- In 13 games this season, the 32-year-old has a 4.05 ERA and 9.5 strikeouts per nine innings, while giving up a batting average of .229 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.